An Introduction to the F Minor Chord

 G Diminished and G Minor Seventh Flat Five

-The other chords in the F minor scale are derived from relative minor and major scales.
+The other chords in the F minor scale are derived from relatively minor and major scales.
 This means they are like the F minor chord ii above: the notes used aren’t always in the root chord.

 The G diminished chord is the same as the F minor chord ii above.
 The G minor seventh adds an extra note, so you need to play an extra F as the fourth note at the end of the chord.